Devaragutta Dasara festival

-Devaragutta Dasara festival is a Hindu festival celebrated during Dasara in Devaragutta village in Kurnool district of Andhra Pradesh, India.
+Devaragutta Dasara festival is a Hindu festival celebrated during Dasara in Devaragutta village near Neraniki village in, Holagunda mandal, Kurnool district of Andhra Pradesh, India.
 It is a violent form of celebration where people from five villages fight with long bamboo sticks.
 Many devotees who participate in the fight get injured.

 History

 As per legends, Mani and Mallasura were two demons who lived in the hillock areas of Devaragutta.
 The demons regularly tortured the saints performing penance.
 The saints prayed to Lord Parameswara and Parvathi to save them from the demons.
 On the night of Vijayadashami, the lord took the form of moola virat in Kurmavatharam and appeared on the Devaragutta hillock to slay the demons.
 While dying, the demons prayed to be given human sacrifices every year which the lord denied and instead gave a fistful of blood in Rakshapada.